The file called

 chrome.manifest that you created and add this code:

 content myfirstext content/

 contentspecifies the type of material in the package

 myfirstextis the name of the chrome package (specified in the first segment of

-chrome/content/is the location of the package's files within the
+content/Is the location of the package's files and used when resolving the URI